Avocado Crema: The Best Sauce for Tacos, Bowls & More

 topping cauliflower tacos with avocado crema

-• Kosher Salt: Enhances all the flavors beautifully.
+• Kosher Salt: Enhances all the flavors.

 side by side images of crema ingredients in a blender